abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 == Setting up Registrations for the Events Calendar ==

-1. Make sure you have the plugin "The Events Calendar" by Modern Tribe installed and activated before activating "Registrations for The Events Calendar"
+1. Install the plugin "The Events Calendar" by Modern Tribe from our welcome page (if not already installed).
-2. If you haven't created an event.
-Create a new event by going to the WordPress dashboard and navigating to Events -> Add New.
+2. If you haven't created an event, do so by going to the WordPress dashboard and navigating to Events -> Add New.
 3. A registration form will now appear on your created event or any other published event.
 3. Add a registration form for a specific event to another page on your site using the shortcode [rtec-registration-form event=743] with the "event" setting being the post ID for that event.
 4. You can configure the form fields, messaging, registrations limits etc by navigating to Events -> Registrations and then selecting the "Form" tab.